The Gaussian primes contain arbitrarily shaped constellations: Introduction

 \section{Introduction}

 A famous and deep theorem of Szemer\'edi \cite{szemeredi} asserts that any set of integers of positive upper density contains arbitrarily long arithmetic progressions.
 This theorem was extended by Furstenberg and Katznelson \cite{fk} to higher dimensions, as follows.
 If $Z$ is an additive group, we define a \emph{shape} in $Z$ to be a finite collection $(v_j)_{j \in J} \in Z^J$ of distinct elements in $Z$.
 A \emph{constellation} in $Z$ with this shape is defined to be any $J$-tuple of the form $(a + rv_j)_{j \in J} \in Z^J$, where $a \in Z$ and $r \in \Z$, with all of the $a+rv_j$ being distinct.
 Note that we can define the product of an integer $r \in \Z$ with an additive group element $v \in Z$ in the usual manner.
+Thus a constellation is nothing more than a homothetic copy of a given shape.

 \begin{theorem}[Multidimensional Szemer\'edi's theorem, combinatorial version] \cite{fk} Let $d \geq 1$, and let $A$ be a subset of the lattice $\Z^d$ whose upper Banach density is strictly positive, thus